When are Traumatic Birth Injuries Medical Negligence?

 • Misuse of delivery instruments

-What Are the Most Common Types of Traumatic Birth Injuries?
+What Are The Most Common Types Of Traumatic Birth Injuries?

 Typically, traumatic birth injuries occur to the baby’s neck, head, and shoulders, because babies are usually born head first.
-However, that doesn’t mean that injuries can’t happen to other body parts as well.
+However, that doesn’t mean that serious birth injuries can’t happen to other body parts as well.

-Bruising and Broken Bones
+Bruising And Broken Bones

 It isn’t unusual for newborns to have some bruising due to the physical stress that occurs as the baby passes through the birth canal or comes into contact with the bones and tissue of the pelvis of the mother.
 When delivery instruments like forceps or vacuum extractors are used, bruises may be left on the baby’s face or head.

-Fractured bones are the most common traumatic birth injury and they can also occur due to the use (or misuse) of delivery instruments or when a newborn is handled roughly or pulled too forcefully during delivery.
+Fractured bones are the most common traumatic birth injury, and they can also occur due to the use (or misuse) of delivery instruments or when a newborn is handled roughly or pulled too forcefully during delivery.

 Caput Succedaneum